Alabama has executed man convicted of killing delivery driver during a 1998 robbery attempt

 ATMORE, Ala.
-(AP) — A man convicted of fatally shooting a delivery driver during a robbery attempt in 1998 was executed Thursday evening in Alabama.
+(AP) — A man convicted of fatally shooting a delivery driver in 1998 was executed Thursday evening in Alabama.

-The execution began shortly after the U.S. Supreme Court turned down his request for a stay of execution, which Gavin filed himself in a handwritten document.
+The execution began shortly after the U.S. Supreme Court turned down Gavin's request for a stay of execution, which he had filed himself in a handwritten document.

+“I love my family," Gavin said in his final statement at about 6:11 p.m. which appeared to be followed by a few words that were not audible.
+Gavin, who is Muslim, appeared to move his lips in prayer as his spiritual adviser stood beside the gurney.
+He had a finger lifted on both hands in what appeared to be the Islamic gesture meaning Allah is the only god.

 Prosecutors said Gavin shot Clayton during the attempted robbery, pushed him into the passenger seat of the van he was driving and drove off in the vehicle.
 A law enforcement officer testified that he began pursuing the van and the driver — a man he later identified as Gavin — shot at him before running away into the woods.